Same-sex marriage in the United Kingdom: Public opinion

+A September–October 2016 survey by the Varkey Foundation found that 77% of 18–21-year-olds supported same-sex marriage in the United Kingdom.

 According to an Ipsos poll published in April 2018, 73% of the British public supported same-sex marriage, while 8% believed it should be banned.
 A further 13% personally disapproved of it, but did not wish to have it banned again.
 Additionally, the same poll found that 66% would approve of a royal same-sex wedding.
-A Pew Research Center poll, conducted between April and August 2017 and published in May 2018, showed that 77% of Britons supported same-sex marriage, 20% were opposed and 3% did not know or refused to answer.
+A Pew Research Center poll, conducted between April and August 2017 and published in May 2018, showed that 77% of Britons supported same-sex marriage, 20% were opposed and 3% did not know or had refused to answer.
 When divided by religion, 83% of non-practising Christians, 82% of religiously unaffiliated people and 63% of church-attending Christians supported same-sex marriage.
 Opposition was 13% among 18–34-year-olds.

 A June 2018 YouGov opinion poll found that 80% of British people supported the introduction of same-sex marriage in Northern Ireland, with 66% of Northern Irish respondents in favour.
 70% of Conservative voters, 89% of Labour voters and 90% of Liberal Democrat voters were in favour of its introduction.
 Among "Remain" voters, 90% supported same-sex marriage in Northern Ireland, whereas "Leave" voters supported it at 68% (this was at a time when in the aftermath of the 2016 EU referendum the issue of Brexit dominated British politics).

 The 2019 Eurobarometer found that 85% of Britons thought same-sex marriage should be allowed throughout Europe, while 12% were opposed.
+A YouGov poll conducted in September 2022 showed that 76% of Britons supported same-sex marriage, 13% were opposed and 10% did not know.
+More specifically, 52% strongly supported, while 24% "tend[ed] to support" same-sex marriage.
+Conversely, 7% "tend[ed] to oppose", while 6% strongly opposed same-sex marriage.
+A Pew Research Center poll conducted between February and May 2023 showed that 74% of Britons supported same-sex marriage, 22% were opposed and 4% did not know or had refused to answer.
+When divided by political affiliation, support was highest among those on the left and the centre of the political spectrum at 81%, followed by those on the right at 65%.
+A June 2023 YouGov poll showed that 78% of Britons supported same-sex marriage.